robtweed/qewd-conduit/IRIS-windows.md

         npm start

+You will almost certainly get a Windows Defender Firewall dialog box appearing, asking you if you want to allow incoming connections from Node.js.
+You should accept/allow these connections and the QEWD installation will commence.

 The first time you start QEWD, it installs a bunch of extra things, so you'll see new sub-folders named *www* and *qewd-apps* appear.
 QEWD has loaded in everything you need for monitoring your system and for developing interactive applications if you wish to do so.